lmstephens/Lauren-Stephens/_posts/2020-03-04-weather-damage.md

 <p>I took a look at the cost incurred by weather damage in the years 2013-2019 which excludes crop damage to see if I could find any of my own patterns. </p>

+<p>One of the patterns I noticed first was that after 2015 the cost of damage skyrocketed and didn’t come back down till 2019.
+In 2020 we have already seen major damage from tornadoes and flooding so I feel like it might turn out to be another high year possible like 2017 or 2018.
+With climate change intensifying storms I am very interested to see if the high cost of storm damage will continue.</p>

 <div class="video-container">
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~Lmstephens/19.embed"></iframe>
 </div>